brendanmetzger/diatom/README.md

 Create models, work with a database, connect to APIs for Oauth, etc.

 Almost any site could employ some feature of this framework methodology.
-At its very lightest, an application can be an easily editable boilerplate producer--incredibly convenient for sites that don't require user-generated content..
-The next step up would be a framework that does employ some sort of database, but still has pretty standard layouts and several pages of bolerplate--this framework makes an excellent template preprocessor.
+At its very lightest, an application can be an easily editable boilerplate producer--incredibly convenient for sites that don't require user-generated content.
+The next step up would be a framework that does employ some sort of database, but still has pretty standard layouts and several pages of boilerplate--this framework makes an excellent template preprocessor.

 An API could be facilitated with the routing paradigm, or a receiver of webhooks.